Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2025, Spring Branch Academic Institute will continue to meet or exceed all academic achievement indicators in the redesigned closing the gaps domain.
+Performance Objective 4: CLOSING THE GAPS: By June 2026, Spring Branch Academic Institute will maintain the percentage of academic achievement indicators on track to meet or exceed interim targets in the closing the gaps domain.

 2023-24: 32 of 32 Academic Achievement Points Met; 100% Component Points